cbacelarufc/UFPR-Planalto801/README.md

-Additionally, consider showing your support by starring (:star:) this repository.
+Additionally, consider showing your support by starring this repository.

 ## Related publications